Dungeon Keeper (2014 video game): Gameplay

-Unlike previous instalments, the game is a tower defence game, similar to Clash of Clans.
+Unlike previous installments, the game is a tower defence game, similar to Clash of Clans.
 As with previous instalments, the game centres around dungeon construction and management, with players hiring and controlling minions.
 The dungeon heart is the life force, and its destruction ends the game.
 Imps are the dungeon's workforce, performing tasks such as digging tiles.
 Rooms have set sizes instead of being constructed by tiles, and minions are summoned manually instead of appearing at regular intervals.
 Which minions can be summoned depends on the dungeon's composition.
 Rooms include the workshop (which produces traps used to defend the dungeon) and the Dark Library.
 Rooms can be moved without reconstruction, and some have built-in defences against intruders.
 Minions include trolls and warlocks.
 In campaign mode, major events are triggered manually.
 At the start, players are given a tutorial by Horny, the Horned Reaper from the previous games.
 Raiding other dungeons (with the goal of the opponent's destruction) using the acquired minions is a regular occurrence, and players also frequently need to defend their dungeon from invasion.
 During raids, rooms can be claimed and used to deploy units.

 There are three main types of resources: Gold, Stone, and Gems.
 Resources are used to construct rooms and traps and summon minions.
 Stone and Gold (stored in a treasury) are produced by Stone Quarries and Gold Mines respectively.
 Resources are also found in dirt tiles (dug by the Imps), of which there are three types: Soft Rock, Gem Veins, and Hard Gem Veins, taking increasing amounts of time to dig respectively.
 The idea of this is to keep Imps busy while the player is away, and to reward players on returning.
 Imps can be slapped to speed up digging, and Gems can be spent to dig tiles instantly.
 Gems can also be spent to produce Imps, upgrade rooms, and instantly perform other actions that take time, such as room construction, and minion summoning, and can be purchased using real money within the game.
 Other resources include mana (produced by the Dark Library and used to cast spells (such as Dragon Breath, which conjures a dragon)), and combat points, obtained by raiding and defending dungeons.